Equal opportunities Policy

 ● sexual orientation

 8.3.
-There are other actions which can be unlawful under the equal opportunity’s
+There are other actions which can be unlawful under the equal opportunity’s legislation, and these are collectively labelled other acts.
+Examples include:

-● Failure to make reasonable adjustments to minimise certain disadvantages
+● Failure to make reasonable adjustments to minimise certain disadvantages suffered by a disabled employee (or job applicant).

 ● instructing another person — or applying pressure on them — to discriminate.